 - 1. When registering with the employment agency, the candidate indicates whether he wants to be considered for work. - 2.
 The registration does not oblige either the employment agency or the candidate to offer or accept agency work. - 3.
 Upon registration, the candidate must provide the requested information about his employment history.
-The requested information includes details about participation in the pension scheme at the previous employer.
+Requested information also includes information about: - participation in the pension scheme with the previous employer(s), in connection with the assessment of whether the pension accrual should be continued immediately. - training, work experience and competences at the previous client(s), in connection with being able to implement the classification at the client as referred to in Article 16 paragraph 2. - 4.
 If the information shows that the employment agency could be regarded as a successive employer within the meaning of Article 12, the candidate, if so requested, must provide information about the transition payment made to him and the employment agency may withdraw the offer before the start of agency work.